isomerpages/nparks-juronglake/_education/Guided Tours/Upcoming Guided Tours.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Registration for the above sessions open on 31 December 2025 at 10:00AM.</p>
+<p>Registration for the above sessions opens on 31 December 2025 at 10:00AM.</p>
 </li>
 <li>
 <p>Successful applicants will receive a confirmation email at least 3 working